Michael Miebach is chief executive officer of Mastercard and a member of the company’s board of directors.

 Jennifer earned a Master of Business Administration from Kellogg School of Management, Northwestern University, and a Bachelor of Arts in Public Relations from Roosevelt University.

-Prior to assuming this role in 2017, Jennifer was responsible for the technical consulting and customer service activities across the United States and Canada.
+Prior to assuming this role in 2017, Jennifer was responsible for customer delivery, expert sales, and prepaid account management in the United States and Canada.
 Earlier in her tenure, she led the management, development and commercialization of consumer and commercial products for Mastercard Europe, as well as roles in strategy and development.

-Jennifer serves on the board of directors of the American Red Cross in Greater New York.
-She holds a Bachelor of Science in statistics from Lehigh University and a Master of Science in statistics from Iowa State University.
+Jennifer serves on the board of directors at Fair4All Finance and at ICM Mobility Ltd. She holds a Bachelor of Science in statistics from Lehigh University and a Master of Science in statistics from Iowa State University.

 Jorn Lambert is Chief Digital Officer at Mastercard, and a member of the company’s management committee; he leads the Digital Consumer Solutions organization, inclusive of Mastercard’s consumer, digital, labs, acceptance and customer experience capabilities.

 In this role, Jorn is responsible for the company’s digital strategy, delivering seamless, secure and differentiated solutions for the digital consumer and merchant, managing the platforms powering these solutions, forging partnerships with technology players, fintechs and digital partners, and future-proofing the payments ecosystem.

 In his previous role as Executive Vice President, Digital Solutions, Jorn oversaw the company’s platforms and partnerships in the digital space, including operating systems, device manufacturers, telcos, wallet operators and social networks, as well as the regional teams who deployed Mastercard Emerging Payment products across the world.